-- G20 governments are committing significant funding for new infrastructure, announcing \$3.2 trillion (4.6% of G20 GDP) of infrastructure-as-a-stimulus between February 2020 and August 2021 - This stimulus could represent a 45% increase in the average yearly infrastructure investment across the G20 if spent over the next two years - The transport and social infrastructure sectors are receiving a large portion of the infrastructure as a stimulus investment.

-Through their research, the GI Hub found targeted transformative outcomes across six core categories: environmental sustainability, inclusivity, resilience, digital/InfraTech, research and development, and economic development.
-Each category incorporated a range of specific transformative outcomes, as shown in the following table.
+- G20 governments committed significant funding for new infrastructure, announcing \$3.2 trillion (4.6% of G20 GDP) of infrastructure-as-a-stimulus between February 2020 and August 2021. - The transport and social infrastructure sectors are receiving a large portion of the infrastructure as a stimulus investment. - Infrastructure stimulus was targeting one or more transformative outcomes across six core categories: environmental sustainability, inclusivity, resilience, digital/InfraTech, research and development, and economic development, as shown in the following table.

-To help readers easily compare the scale of investment from country to country, all foreign currency figures have been converted and are stated in US dollars.
+^{}To help readers easily compare the scale of investment from country to country, all foreign currency figures have been converted and are stated in US dollars.
 The original foreign currency figure is included in parentheses.
 Figures were converted to USD on 19 April 2022.